wix-incubator/unidriver/README.md

 ## Test Suite
 A standard testsuite on each adapter to ensure proper behaviour of the API on each adapter.
 It is given a working todo-app, and by testing it's features and assuming that it is working well, we can test the adapters functionality.
-Checkout [the code](src/test-suite/run-test-suite.ts) for more details
+Check out [the code](src/test-suite/run-all-test-suites.ts) for more details

 ## Roadmap
 - Add more users to validate idea and API